Rethunk-Tech/mcp-golang/CONTRIBUTING.md

 ## License

-By contributing to MCP Template Node, you agree that your contributions will be licensed under the project's MIT License.
+By contributing to MCP Golang, you agree that your contributions will be licensed under the project's MIT License.